 8. Arizona

 Arizona ranks as one of the best states for landlords due to its landlord-friendly real estate laws and regulations.
-At just 0.63%, Arizona’s effective property tax rate is the 12th lowest in the country.
-This low tax rate makes it attractive for landlords looking to minimize expenses.
+At just 0.63%, Arizona’s effective property tax rate is the 12th lowest in the country, making it attractive for landlords looking to minimize expenses.

 Aside from this, the state has one of the fastest eviction timelines in the country.
 Landlords can wrap things up within 1-6 weeks.
 In Arizona, you can terminate a lease in 10 days if you find false information on a tenant’s application.
 For rent defaults, landlords only have to serve a 5-day notice, and for any lease violation repeated more than once, all it takes is a 10-day notice.
 This type of efficient eviction process is what you see in landlord-friendly states.